AndreasBlom96/TelegramBot/README.md

-# 🎬 Radarr Telegram Bot
+# Radarr Telegram Bot

+First bigger python project.
+There is a lot left to do but i dont really have the time!
 A Telegram bot that integrates with **Radarr** to let users search, add, and manage movies — directly from chat.

 ---

-## 🚀 Features
+## Features
-- 🔍 Search for movies via TMDb
+- Search for movies via TMDb
-- 🎞️ Add movies to Radarr from Telegram
+- Add movies to Radarr from Telegram
-- 👥 Role management — owner, admin, user
+- Role management — owner, admin, user
-- 🎯 Weekly quotas for users
+- Weekly quotas for users
-- 🛠️ Built using `python-telegram-bot` and `Radarr API`
+- Built using `python-telegram-bot` and `Radarr API`

 ---